BrunnerLivio/articles/articles/use-stencil-with-gatsbyjs/article.md

 ```

 > The code is inspired by https://github.com/jonearley/gatsby-plugin-stencil.
-Personally, I prefer this enhanced version, since it allows you to add multiple Stencil packages, as well as provide better error handling.
-I have created a PR against the repository with the changes, so hopefully, you will be able to simply consume this as a Gatsby plugin soon https://github.com/jonearley/gatsby-plugin-stencil/pull/3 (16.
+Personally, I prefer the following enhanced version, since it allows you to add multiple Stencil packages, as well as provide better error handling.
+I have created a PR against the gatsby-plugin-stencil repository with the changes.
+So hopefully, you will be able to simply consume this as a Gatsby plugin soon https://github.com/jonearley/gatsby-plugin-stencil/pull/3 (posted @ 16.
 May 2021)

 `packages/docs/gatsby-node.js`